-In our opinion, such consolidated financial statements present fairly, in all material respects, the assets, liabilities and trust corpus of the Trust at December 31, 2005 and 2004, and the distributable income and changes in trust corpus for each of the three years in the period ended December 31, 2005, on the basis of accounting described in Note 3.
+In our opinion, such consolidated financial statements present fairly, in all material respects, the assets, liabilities and trust corpus of the Trust at December 31, 2006 and 2005, and the distributable income and changes in trust corpus for each of the three years in the period ended December 31, 2006, on the basis of accounting described in Note 3.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the effectiveness of the Trust's internal control over financial reporting as of December 31, 2005, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated March 14, 2006 expressed an unqualified opinion on the Trustee's assessment of the effectiveness of the Trust's internal control over financial reporting and an unqualified opinion on the effectiveness of the Trust's internal control over financial reporting.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the effectiveness of the Trust's internal control over financial reporting as of December 31, 2006, based on the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated March 13, 2007 expressed an unqualified opinion on the Trustee's assessment of the effectiveness of the Trust's internal control over financial reporting.